Losing Faith: One Mom’s Frustration With Cause Marketing

 Q: When did cause marketing first start to concern for you?

 A: In 2010 our daughter, who was born with a severe heart defect, was diagnosed with ADHD.
-After prescription drugs failed us, an internet search led us to the Feingold Diet—a diet that eliminates food dyes, preservatives and other food chemicals.
+After prescription drugs failed us, an internet search led us to the Feingold Diet–a diet that eliminates food dyes, preservatives, and other food chemicals.
 So we started eating mostly organic whole foods.
 We soon discovered that her ADHD was primarily the result of eating chemically processed foods.

 Q: In the past, how did you react to cause marketing efforts?
-Did you ever a support some special causes by buying certain products?
+Did you ever support some special causes by buying certain products?
 And, do you feel any differently now?

 A: Yes, in the past I supported these causes.
 I thought, why not?!
 If I can eat yogurt and help support breast cancer research, that’s a win-win.
 And with my daughter’s heart defect, we especially tried to raise money for the AHA.

 Now, I’m not so sure anymore.
-People can be easily deceived into purchasing of a product because it makes them feel philanthropic.
+People can be easily deceived into purchasing a product because it makes them feel philanthropic.
 That product may or may not be a healthy choice, and if you don’t read the fine print you have no idea what percentage of the purchase actually goes to the cause.

-Also with some of these huge causes it’s hard to see where your dollars are really going.
+Also with some of these huge causes, it’s hard to see where your dollars are really going.
 For example, we raised over $5,000 for the AHA but haven’t really seen any fruits of our labor.
 The facts about congenital heart defects are staggering.
 Not only are they the #1 birth defect, but they are also the leading cause of all infant deaths.
 Yet when I look on AHA’s website, I could only find one study in 2012 that even involved kids.

 So nowadays we donate to a local heart kid camp that our daughter attends.
 Although I’m sure the AHA does some good work, at least now we can see exactly where our money is going and what it supports.